The role of social media in recruitment

 Are social media sites effective in reaching job seekers?

-It certainly can be.
-According to research by the Aberdeen Group, 73% of 18 to 34 year olds found their last job through social media.
+They certainly can be.
+According to research by the Aberdeen Group, 73% of 18 to 34-year-olds found their last job through social media.
 A significant 79% of job applicants use social media to search for roles.
 And that’s not counting the potential reach to passive candidates, who aren’t actively seeking but may be curious about new opportunities.

 Why should businesses use social media recruiting?